Work on party walls & structures — issuing a Party Wall Notice and avoiding a dispute

 What about minor works like fixing shelves?

-- Drilling into your own half of a party wall to fix plugs and screws for ordinary wall units or shelving.
+- Drilling into your own part of a party wall to fix plugs and screws for ordinary wall units or shelving.

-- Drilling into your own half of a party wall to for recessed electric wiring and sockets.
+- Drilling into your own part of a party wall to for recessed electric wiring and sockets.

 - Replastering – unless the old plaster is to be removed mechanically.